-1.4.4 SPI
+1.4.4 SPI (LEA-M8T ONLY)

-An SPI interface is available for communication to a host CPU.
+An SPI interface is available for communication to a host CPU with LEA-M8T module.

 SPI is not available in the default configuration, because its pins are shared with the UART and DDC interfaces.
 The SPI interface can be enabled by connecting D_SEL to ground.
-For speed and clock frequency, see the NEO-M8 Data Sheet [1] and the NEO/LEA-M8T Data Sheet [9].
+For speed and clock frequency, see the NEO/LEA-M8T Data Sheet [2]